tomekwlod/okpii/cmd/import/README.md

 ## Importing OneKey data from CSV to MongoDB

 The script imports the data from the CSV file provided by the OneKy to a MongoDB instance.
-Before you run the import please double check the column standards below and change them if required!
+Before you run the import please double check the column standards below and change them if required! <br />
+The script can be run many times because on every run the data in MongoDB will be truncated

 #### Dependency
-The script requires a CSV file named **file.csv** located in _`data/static/file.csv`_
+This script requires a CSV file named **file.csv** located in _`data/static/file.csv`_.
+If you want to run the script against a new extraction simply replace the **file.csv** and re-run this script.
+Of course the other two scripts would have to be re-run as well.

 #### Usage example
 `go run import.go `